CAL Department of History

 Student Learning Outcomes

-• Elucidate key principles, theories, techniques, sources, and methods of the historical discipline and in the student’s primary and secondary fields.
+• Understand the key principles, theories, sources, and methods of the historical discipline.

-• Retrieve and analyze archival materials, historical documents and historiographical contributions and debates from various periods, interpreting and contextualizing them within their cultural, social, political, environmental, etc. contexts.
+• Retrieve and analyze archival materials, interpreting them within their cultural, social, political, environmental, etc. contexts.

 • Understand and evaluate the methods of gathering, preserving, and disseminating historical knowledge in public settings and then demonstrate their mastery of these approaches through individual and/or collaborative projects.